BrunoMCBraga/GOLEM/README.md

 go run main.go -c u -tf www.google.com -t 30 -cf ./dnsServerCacheFile.txt -duf ./dnsURLs.txt
 ```

--c allows you to choose what action is performed. -u means that the local cache is created (using a file containing URLs for files with DNS IPs separated by newlines) while -b assumes the existance of the cache file (passed with -cf), the hostnames wordlist (passed with -hw) and performs the bruteforce of FQDNs.
+-c allows you to choose what action is performed. -u means that the local cache is created using a file containing URLs for files with DNS IPs separated by newlines (-duf) while -b assumes the existance of the cache file (passed with -cf), the hostnames wordlist (passed with -hw) and performs the bruteforce of FQDNs.
 You still need the -cf in this case since the resulting list of servers will be saved to the file you provide.
 The cache is created by pulling the DNS IPs, filtering out IPv6, and testing them with a A query for the FQDN you provide with -tf flag.
+If you don't provide -duf, the file passed using -cf will be read and the DNS servers tested as mentioned above.

 Once the cache is built you can run the bruteforce: